spoonapps/docs/reference/command_line/import.md

 spoon import svm C:\s\old-image.svm
 ```

-**Spoon IDE** users can use this command to import their existing components.
+**Spoon Studio** users can use this command to import their existing components.